bcit-ci/CodeIgniter/user_guide_src/source/helpers/url_helper.rst

 The optional second parameter allows you to force a particular redirection method.
-The available methods are "location" or "refresh", with location being faster but less reliable on Windows servers.
+The available methods are "location" or "refresh", with location being faster but less reliable on IIS servers.
 The default is "auto", which will attempt to intelligently choose the method based on the server environment.